 - Get it covered

 Investing in a good motorcycle cover not only protects it from dirt and dust that could scratch the paint, but also keeps the moisture off, and would prevent a build up under the cover that would lead to rust.

 Your bike is now ready for storage!
 We at Amy’s Attic Self Storage provide various options of climate-controlled storage units that would keep your bike in superb condition.
-All seven of our conveniently located storage facilities provide motorcycle storage.
+All five of our conveniently located storage facilities provide motorcycle storage.
 Motorcycles fit well into our 5 x 10 storage units.
 Please contact us today at 855-426-9728 or visit us on the web at www.amysatticss.com to determine the Texas storage location closest to you.